 Your cat will be fitted with many earbuds that play a range of sounds.
 A specialist will then observe the brainwave activity that follows.
 If your cat’s brain does not acknowledge these sounds, it will confirm deafness.
 This will take the shape of a flat line on the tester’s screen.
 If your cat is detecting sound, their brainwaves will spike.

-There are three possible results to a BAER test.
+There are three possible results for a BAER test:

 - Unaffected.
 Your cat has perfect hearing in both their ears.